-- a.
-When a batted ball is declared foul. - b.
-When the umpire declares the ball to have been illegally batted. - c.
-When a batter-runner is called out for interference. - d.
-When the on-deck batter, or any other non-playing team member, creates interference. - e.
-When, with less than two out and a runner on first base, a fielder intentionally drops a fair fly ball (including a line drive or a bunt) that could be caught by an infielder with ordinary effort, after it is controlled with a hand or a glove.

-Note: If an infield fly is ruled, it has precedence over an intentionally dropped ball.

-Effect: Sec.
-8a-g: The ball is dead and he must return, without liability to be put out, to the last base legally held at the time of the pitch, unless forced to advance because the batter became a batter-runner f.
-When a batter, or runner, is called out for interference.

-Effect - Sec.
-8h: The ball is dead and he must return, without liability to be put out, to the last base legally held at the time of the interference, unless forced to advance because the batter became a batter-runner.

-g.
-When a runner steals a base.
+- 11.8.1 When a batted ball is declared foul. - 11.8.2 When the umpire declares the ball to have been illegally batted. - 11.8.3 When a batter-runner is called out for interference. - 11.8.4 When the on-deck batter, or any other non-playing team member, creates interference. - 11.8.5 When, with less than two out and a runner on first base, a fielder intentionally drops a fair fly ball (including a line drive or a bunt) that could be caught by an infielder with ordinary effort, after it is controlled with a hand or a glove. - Note: If an infield fly is ruled, it has precedence over an intentionally dropped ball. - Effect: The ball is dead and he must return, without liability to be put out, to the last base legally held at the time of the pitch, unless forced to advance because the batter became a batter-runner - 11.8.6 When a batter, or runner, is called out for interference. - Effect: The ball is dead and he must return, without liability to be put out, to the last base legally held at the time of the interference, unless forced to advance because the batter became a batter-runner. - 11.8.7 When a runner steals a base.
 Under no conditions is a runner permitted to steal a base when a pitched ball is not batted.
 The runner must return to his base.

-Effect - Sec.
-8j: Base stealing is not allowed.
+Effect: Base stealing is not allowed.

-9. The Runner is Out
+11.9 The Runner is Out

-- a.
-When, while running to any base in regular or reverse order, he runs more than 0.91m (3 ft) from the base path to avoid being touched by the ball in the hand(s) of a fielder. - b.
-When, while the ball is in play and he is not in contact with a base, he is legally touched with the ball in the hand(s) of a fielder. - c.
-When, on a force play, a fielder - 1.
-While holding the ball, contacts the base to which the runner is forced to advance. - 2.
-Touches the ball to the base before the runner reaches the base. - 3.
-Tags the runner before he reaches the base.

-Note: If a forced runner, after touching the next base, retreats for any reason toward the base he had last occupied, the force play is reinstated.

-- d.
-When, while the ball is in play, he fails to return to touch the base he previously occupied or missed and a legal appeal is made. - e.
-When anyone, other than another runner, physically assists him while the ball is in play or when the ball becomes dead after a home run or an award of bases
+- 11.9.1 When, while running to any base in regular or reverse order, he runs more than 0.91m (3 ft) from the base path to avoid being touched by the ball in the hand(s) of a fielder. - 11.9.2 When, while the ball is in play and he is not in contact with a base, he is legally touched with the ball in the hand(s) of a fielder. - 11.9.3 When, on a force play, a fielder - 11.9.3.1 While holding the ball, contacts the base to which the runner is forced to advance. - 11.9.3.2 Touches the ball to the base before the runner reaches the base. - 11.9.3.3 Tags the runner before he reaches the base. - 11.9.3.4 Note: If a forced runner, after touching the next base, retreats for any reason toward the base he had last occupied, the force play is reinstated. - 11.9.4 When, while the ball is in play, he fails to return to touch the base he previously occupied or missed and a legal appeal is made. - 11.9.5 When anyone, other than another runner, physically assists him while the ball is in play or when the ball becomes dead after a home run or an award of bases